 “With Rieder’s formparts.fab, we found the perfect product for the monolithic facade design with a relief-like structure.
 The wide range of design options combined with the weight-saving, minimal material thickness was decisive here,” explains Hendrik Wirths – project manager at Chapman Taylor Architects in Düsseldorf.
 Chapman Taylor is an internationally renowned architecture and urban planning office with 17 independent offices in Europe, Asia, the Middle East and South America.

 A network of concrete and copper

-“Floor-height copper-coloured elements are also arranged in every second axis field.
+“Floor-height copper-colored elements are also arranged in every second axis field.
 These jump from floor to floor via one field each and subsequently form a grid-like network structure.”
 By using Rieder’s formparts.fab moulded parts, the architects were able to achieve an extraordinary tactile effect and in addition, combine a range of technical advantages with visual specifications.
-The elements made of 13 mm thin glassfibre reinforced concrete can be produced individually and tailor-made in several colours, surfaces, textures and shapes up to seven metres long.
+The elements made of 13 mm thin glassfibre reinforced concrete can be produced individually and tailor-made in several colors, surfaces, textures and shapes up to seven meters long.
 This enabled an effortless transition to the copper elements.
-The contrast in the colour scheme and the tactile difference between the shiny copper pilaster strips and the rough elements made of Rieder’s glassfibre reinforced concrete in the ferro surface form, create an additional arc of tension in the actually simple basic structure of the outer shell.
-With their cleverly chosen structure, Chapman Taylor lost neither window surface nor space in favour of the facade design.
-The combination of colours and materials and the division of the pilaster strips on the axis create an exciting, striking image.
+The contrast in the color scheme and the tactile difference between the shiny copper pilaster strips and the rough elements made of Rieder’s glassfibre reinforced concrete in the ferro surface form, create an additional arc of tension in the actually simple basic structure of the outer shell.
+With their cleverly chosen structure, Chapman Taylor lost neither window surface nor space in favor of the facade design.
+The combination of colors and materials and the division of the pilaster strips on the axis create an exciting, striking image.

 formparts from Rieder: a popular solution for current architectural trends